Fork me on GitHub

 2. Compile the specification to PlusCal (output in the same file) using PGo with the following command, replacing the example paths with appropriate paths.

-sbt run pcalgen --spec-file systems/loadbalancer/loadbalancer.tla
+sbt run pcalgen --spec-file systems/loadbalancer/load_balancer.tla

 3. Open the load balancer specification in the TLA+ toolbox (by going to File > Open Spec > Add New Spec… > Browse…).